biglocalnews/court-scraper/docs/usage.rst

 and the corresponding :code:`Site` class in *court-scraper*.

-For example, the Wisconsin court system's `Advanced Search`_ page offers a variety additional search parameters.
+For example, the Wisconsin court system's `Advanced Search`_ page offers a variety of additional search parameters.
 In *court-scraper*, the site's corresponding :py:meth:`search_by_date <court_scraper.platforms.wicourts.site.Site.search_by_date>` method supports a :code:`case_types` argument that accepts a list of one or more case types.

 .. note:: For Wisconsin, these case types are two-letter, upper-case codes that can be found by examining the source code for the *Case types* select menu on the `Advanced Search`_ page.

-Here's a sample usage that searches for civil (CV) and small claims (SC) case on July 1, 2021 in Milwaukee, WI::
+Here's a sample usage that searches for civil (CV) and small claims (SC) cases on July 1, 2021 in Milwaukee, WI::

   from court_scraper import Site